PriceBlocs/react-priceblocs-js/README.md

 - The `id` returned in the response can then be passed in any `checkout` action call to initiate a new Stripe Checkout session
 - All of the values passed in the initial request will be used to initialize a new Checkout session
 - For example, a checkout session with multiple `line_items` and a `discount` will create a new Checkout session for those items with the disount applied
-- This way you can describe one or more checkout sessions from the client and then when you're ready, initiate a checkout sessioun by just passing the checkout id
+- This way you can describe one or more checkout sessions from the client and then when you're ready, initiate a checkout session by just passing the checkout id

 ```javascript
 {